5 Plus-Size Models On Self-Love, Tokenism & Industry Icons

 That our skin should be covered and that we are not fit to be bikini bodies.

-I personally believe the biggest misconception about plus-size modelling is that models are unhealthy and don’t exercise, and that we’re encouraging people to be ‘fat’.
+I personally believe the biggest misconception about plus-size modeling is that models are unhealthy, don’t exercise, and that we’re encouraging people to be "fat."
 Which I’d like to point out that I wholeheartedly and respectfully disagree with.

 What change do you want to see in the industry concerning plus-size women?